Deep-Learning-for-Keyphrase/transformerkp/README.md

 # transformerkp
-Deep learning library for transformer-based keyphrase extraction and generation
+Deep learning framework for transformer-based keyphrase extraction and generation